Palindromic number

-It is obvious that in any base there are infinitely many palindromic numbers, since in any base the infinite sequence of numbers written (in that base) as 101, 1001, 10001, 100001, etc. consists solely of palindromic numbers.
+In any base there are infinitely many palindromic numbers, since in any base the infinite sequence of numbers written (in that base) as 101, 1001, 10001, 100001, etc. consists solely of palindromic numbers.

 Formal definition

 Although palindromic numbers are most often considered in the decimal system, the concept of palindromicity can be applied to the natural numbers in any numeral system.
 Consider a number n > 0 in base b ≥ 2, where it is written in standard notation with k+1 digits ai as:

 with, as usual, 0 ≤ ai < b for all i and ak ≠ 0.
 Then n is palindromic if and only if ai = ak−i for all i.
 Zero is written 0 in any base and is also palindromic by definition.

 Decimal palindromic numbers

-All numbers in base 10 (and indeed in any base) with one digit are palindromic, so there are ten decimal palindromic numbers with one digit:
+All numbers with one digit are palindromic, so in base 10 there are ten palindromic numbers with one digit: